atmajs/utest/README.md

 ```$ cd app-project```
 ```$ atma test```

 Here was used alias-feature of the IncludeJS.
-So when 'some.js' is required, its exports object is then set to globals with alias var name , from example, it was 'foo'.
+So when 'some.js' is required, its exports object is then set to globals with alias var name.
+From the example - it was 'foo'.